 - Encouraging municipalities to enact bylaws that are designed to deter companion animal breeding likely to compromise their welfare;

-- Sterilizing all animals that are adopted to the community from BC SPCA facilities; and,
+- Sterilizing all animals that are adopted to the community from BC SPCA facilities, including the use of pediatric spay/neuter as appropriate; and,

 - Supporting research around the efficacy and broad application of contraceptive technologies in Canada, and promoting commercial development for non-surgical sterilization methods.